The Power of Adaptogens

 1. Panax Ginseng

 Panax Ginseng has been widely studied.
 Asian cultures have used Ginseng for thousands of years for conditions such as fatigue, mental stress, and supporting longevity.
-Modern clinical studies, on the other hand, focused on using Ginseng in blood sugar regulation, and fatigue.
+Modern clinical studies, on the other hand, focused on using Ginseng in cancer prevention, blood sugar regulation, and fatigue.
 (9)

 2. Rhodiola Rosea